-Then the user needs to select 1 load power meter on DG load meter.
-Then the user are able to see data from alle 3 power meters, but the first 2 power meters are from DG and the third is from load meter.
+Then the user needs to select 1 load power meter in the DG load meter setting.
+Then the user is able to see data from all 3 power meters; the first 2 power meters are from DG and the third is from the load meter.